feathersui/feathersui-starling/documentation/help/markdown/text-editors.md

 ## Multiline Text Editors

-The [`TextArea`](text-area.html) component introduced in Feathers 1.1 allows you edit multiline text in desktop apps.
+The [`TextArea`](text-area.html) component allows you edit multiline text in desktop apps.
 It supports text editors with an extended the [`ITextEditorViewPort`](../api-reference/feathers/controls/text/ITextEditorViewPort.html) interface.
-Currently, Feathers provides two different text editors for `TextArea`:
+Currently, Feathers provides one text editors for `TextArea`:

 -   [`TextFieldTextEditorViewPort`](../api-reference/feathers/controls/text/TextFieldTextEditorViewPort.html) is similar to `TextFieldTextEditor`.
 It renders text using a [`flash.text.TextField`](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/text/TextField.html).
 This is the default text editor used by `TextArea`.

--   [`StageTextTextEditorViewPort`](../api-reference/feathers/controls/text/StageTextTextEditorViewPort.html) is similar to `StageTextTextEditor`.
-It renders text using a [`flash.text.StageText`](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/text/StageText.html).

 ## Related Links